Homological Filling and Minimal Varifolds in Four-Dimensional Einstein Manifolds: Introduction

 \begin{theorem} For every $v,D>0$ there exist functions with the following property.
 If $(M^4,g)\in \Ee_1(4,v,D)$ and $C\in\Zz_1(M;\Z)$ is a singular Lipschitz $1$-cycle, then $C$ bounds a singular $2$-chain $E\in\Cc_2(M;\Z)$ such that

 Equivalently, the first homological filling function of $(M,g)$ satisfies

 \end{theorem}

 Theorem~\ref{thm:main} is then an immediate consequence of Theorem~\ref{thm:Ein-fill} and the min–max theorem of Nabutovsky--Rotman \cite{nabutovsky2006curvature}, which relates $A_{\min}(M,g)$ to $\HF_1$.
-In the Einstein setting we can track all constants arising from the Sobolev inequality, the $L^2$–curvature bound and the bubble–tree decomposition, thus making $F_{\Ein}(v,D)$ completely explicit once the analytic data are fixed.
+In the Einstein setting we can track the dependence of the constants arising from the Sobolev inequality, the $L^2$-curvature bound and the bubble-tree decomposition, thus reducing the dependence of $F_{\Ein}(v,D)$ to these analytic and combinatorial inputs.